expressjs/expressjs.com/ru/advanced/security-updates.md

 # Security updates

 <div class="doc-box doc-notice" markdown="1">
-Node.js vulnerabilities directy affect Express.
+Node.js vulnerabilities directly affect Express.
 Therefore [keep a watch on Node vulnerabilities](http://blog.nodejs.org/vulnerability/) and make sure you are using the latest stable version of Node.
 </div>

 The list below enumerates the Express vulnerabilities that were fixed in the specified version update.